6170-fa14/6.170-guides/Install.md

     host    all             all             127.0.0.1/32            trust

 It will also be necessary to set up the remote database, before the OpenShift version of the application will run properly.
 We need to duplicate the setup we did locally for the `mytest` database in an earlier step.
-We can get a shell session on the OpenShift servers by running:
+We can get a shell session on the OpenShift server by running:

     rhc ssh mypostgres